...the perfect way to gain professional experience and have a lot of fun...

 It's an agreement between CSS and the University of Leipzig to exchange students/faculty in the Health Sciences and Nursing for an annual two-week program.
 It offers an opportunity for students/faculty to network with Germans in matching professional fields.
 Although students do not formally take classes, they shadow German students and collect information for their individual projects developed in the Spring Leipzig Seminar on campus.

-The two-week visit takes place at the end of the CSS academic year (mid-May) as the culmination of a Spring semester "Leipzig Seminar," a 1-3 credit preparatory course on campus.
-The summer following the Junior or Senior year is recommended for participants.
+The two-week visit takes place at the end of the CSS academic year (mid-May) as the culmination of a Spring semester "Leipzig Seminar," a 1-2 credit preparatory course on campus.
+The summer following the Sophomore or Junior year is recommended for participants.
 Students are encouraged to tour Europe on their own at the end of the Exchange Program.

-Students pay for their own round trip transportation to Leipzig.
+Students pay a course fee and must purchase their own round trip transportation to Leipzig.
 Once there, room and board are provided by the University of Leipzig.
 The CSS Senate typically supports the program with a small stipend to enable students to attend various cultural events in Leipzig, however, students do need to apply for funds each year, and there is always a possibility that they won't be approved for funding.